a6xdev/AdvancedDialogue/README.md

 2. Activate the plugin in Project > Project Settings > Plugins.

 ## 3. Initial Setup
- 1. Instantiate the Scene: Add the AdvancedDialog node to your scene.
+ 1. Instantiate the Scene: Add the DialogComponent node to your scene.

 ## 4. How to Use
- 1. In the Inspector, select the AdvancedDialog node.
+ 1. In the Inspector, select the DialogComponent node.
  2. Add a new element to the inspector.
     - ![image](https://github.com/user-attachments/assets/fab6a2bb-76dd-4980-8b05-69ef40655f9a)
  4. Create a new "DialogResource" for each language // **NOTE: You can do this directly in AnimationPlayer to speed up your time :)**